 So, the verdict is in: I am morbid.
 This is something I never realized.
 But I guess it’s true.
 Once, I turned a happy exchange about boats with a sweet retired veteran into a story about my friend who got a brain disease.
 The night after watching the “Grey’s Anatomy” episode where the woman all of a sudden dies from internal bleeding, I accidentally hit myself in the stomach really hard with the corner of a big plastic tray at work, and spent the rest of the night worried that I was going to drop dead in the Boulder Creek parking lot, all alone in my boxy, dirty uniform.

-I know that if I were the only one who got like this, there wouldn’t be shows about forensics and death and stuff to begin with.
+I know that if I were the only one who got like this, there wouldn’t be shows about forensics and death to begin with.
 But, I do think that in many ways, I take life really hard.
 Somewhere along the line, my self-preserving instincts kicked in and gave me some remarkably awesome gallows humor that has helped me to never have to say, “Too soon” about a joke.
 In fact, jokes that are “too soon” are usually my favorite, because I find it unendingly fascinating, the resiliency of the human spirit.

 I know I am blessed, and compared to many people’s lives, I have it crazy easy.
 But when I look at the people around me, I sometimes feel excruciatingly behind.
 Like life is passing me by at a rapid pace, and I’m never going to have anything important of my own that’s going to stick.
 Losing a husband and three homes in two years, I think, had a bit to do with that.
 But because of my perma-soft heart, I can’t say screw it all.
 It’s just not me, and if there was a doubt in my mind that I was exaggerating anything thus far, it was immediately erased when I just typed “perma-soft,” and all of a sudden remembered that hair product line from 1987, and whooshed back in time to when I was 12, in my Merrick shower, feeling all cool because I had my special perm shampoo in the purple bottle (lavender for the conditioner).